adigau/line-coach/README.md

 LineCoach helps actors memorize their lines more efficiently.

+Note: The base of this app, has been built using [Liveblocks' Starter Kit](https://liveblocks.io/starter-kit)

 Learning lines is a tedious task that can take a lot of time.
 Most actors hate that part and want to focus solely on the acting one.
 LineCoach make this quicker, easier and funnier.
 LineCoach uses advanced techniques to assist actors